 The ten-month Dietetic Internship is concurrent with the academic calendar, beginning early-September.
 The program consists of a total of 40 hours of Orientation, followed by 1208 practice and approximately 160 didactic hours.
 These hours are distributed as follows:

 Program Concentration: Medical Nutrition Therapy

 The program concentration of Medical Nutrition Therapy includes instruction in management, clinical rotations, and community settings.
-Interns are assigned to one hospital site, at the discretion of the Selection Committee, where they complete both management and clinical rotations.
+Interns are assigned to one hospital site, at the discretion of the Selection Committee, where they complete Food Service management and clinical rotations.

 Clinical services rotations in general medical/surgical, diabetes, cardiac care, TPN, clinical management and clinical staff relief are completed at the assigned hospital.
 A pediatric rotation may be completed at another hospital.

 Foodservice rotations at the assigned hospital include storeroom, production, tray line, cafeteria, safety and sanitation.
 Production management, administration and foodservice staff relief provide management experience.

 Interns rotate through school foodservice, Public Health,WIC, Renal, Extended Care, Headstart, Community Colleges and various community agencies to complete the community rotations.